March 18: Joan attends various social cocktail parties and engagements in Akron, Ohio.

-Mid-July: Joan films television trailers for the film “Requiem For A Heavyweight”, even though she does not appear in the film nor had any involvement with it’s production.
-Joan stated her reason for doing so is "I just think it is such a beautiful picture.”
+Mid-July: Joan films television trailers for the film “Requiem For A Heavyweight," even though she does not appear in the film nor had any involvement with its production.
+Joan states her reason for doing so as "I just think it is such a beautiful picture.”

 July 16: Joan meets with Bette Davis and Robert Aldrich for discussions on “What Ever Happened To Baby Jane?"